ncatlab/nlab-content/pages/747.md

 Various interrelated flavors of model structures on the category of simplicial presheaves on $C$ have been introduced and studied since the 1970s, originally by K. Brown and A. Jocal and then developed in detail by Jardine.

-Notice that when regarded as a presentation of an [[(infinity,1)-sheaf]], i.e. of an [[infinity-stack]], a simplicial presheaf, being an ordinary functor instead of a [[pseudofunctor]] corresponds to a [[rectified infinity-stack]].
+Notice that when regarded as a presentation of an [[(infinity,1)-sheaf]], i.e. of an [[infinity-stack]], a simplicial presheaf -- being an ordinary functor instead of a [[pseudofunctor]] -- corresponds to a [[rectified infinity-stack]].
 It might therefore seem that a model given by simplicial presheaves is too restrictive to capture the full expected flexibility of a notion of [[infinity-stack]].
 But this is not so.

 In